yotasama/clinpubr/README.md

-# ezmedpub: Tools for Accelerating Medical Publication
+# clinpubr: Tools for Accelerating Medical Publication

 ## Overview
-`ezmedpub` (Easy Medical Publication) is an R package designed to streamline the workflow from clinical data processing to publication-ready outputs.
+`clinpubr` (Clinical Publication with R) is an R package designed to streamline the workflow from clinical data processing to publication-ready outputs.
 It provides tools for clinical data cleaning, significant result screening, and generating tables/figures suitable for medical journals.

 ## Key Features
 - **Clinical Data Cleaning**: Functions to handle missing values, standardize units, convert dates, and clean numerical/categorical variables.
-- **Significant Result Screening**: Tools for interaction analysis, model comparison, and regression result extraction to identify key findings.
+- **Significant Result Screening**: Tools for interaction analysis, model comparison, and regression result with common variable transformations to identify key findings.
 - **Publication-Ready Outputs**: Generate baseline characteristic tables, forest plots, RCS curves, and other visualizations formatted for medical publications.

 ## Installation